majanikoljic/Capstone-Project-Step-2/README.md

      * Shopping Cart & Checkout:
         * Users can view their cart, modify quantities, or remove items.
-        * During checkout, users provide shipping details and confirm their order.
+        * During checkout, users provide pickup details and confirm their order.

      * Order Management:
-        * Admin users can view and update orders, changing their status (e.g., from "pending" to "shipped").
+        * Admin users can view and update orders, changing their status.

      * Admin Dashboard:
         * Admin users can see an overview of orders and manage product inventory.